datakurre/collective.pfg.dexterity/README.rst

 Dexterity PFG Adapter
 =====================

-This is an experimental PloneFormGen adapter for creating dexterity content using a form created with PloneFormGen through-the-web.
+This product installs a custom PloneFormGen adapter for creating new dexterity content objects from PloneFormGen form submissions.

-At least the basic text input fields and file field should work.
+Dexterity content types must be defined by other packages or be created using the dexterity schema editor, but otherwise the installed *Content Adapter* can be used as a part of existing PloneFormGen adapter chains.

-If the form is published, also visitors may create content submitting it.
+When the form is published, also visitors may create content by submitting it.

-Why would anyone want to create Dexterity content using PFG?
+By default the content is created using the permissions of the owner of the *Content Adapter* object, but there's an option to allow logged-in form submitter to own the content after creation.

-Well...
+This product could be used with other known packages to create a more complete *through-the-web* -experience on Plone.
+For example:

 1. Create a new custom submission content type through-the-web using `plone.app.dexterity <http://pypi.python.org/pypi/plone.app.dexterity>`_.